fevrcoding/wok/README.md

 #### Customize host related deploy options

 Instead of globally setting the deploy strategy, you can setup a deploy strategy for each host in your `hosts[.local].js` file by setting a `deployStrategy` key.
-Custom host configuration will take precedence over global configurations.
+Custom host configuration will take precedence over global configuration.

 Configuration options may vary based on the deploy strategy.
 Common options are: